maubuz/2W6-Notes/docs/wk3/wk3_2_HTML_Semantics.md

 **`<aside>`**

-Defines content that is not directly related to the main content but can provide additional information indirectly related to it (glossary entries,  author biography, related links, etc.).
+Defines content that is not directly related to the main content but can provide additional information indirectly related to it (glossary entries,  author biography, , quotes, stats, related links, etc.).
+Also commonly used for advertisement blocks or images.

-Should be related to the surrounding content.
+`<aside>` is typically related to the surrounding content.

 <br>